 Please note all applicants are required to complete and submit the application form (available to download in the 'How to Apply' section below).

-This 15 credit Masters level module will introduce you to the theoretical and practical principles of injection therapy for musculoskeletal (MSK) conditions, providing you with the clinical skills to practice as a competent therapist in this area.
+This 15 credit Injection Therapy module will introduce you to the theoretical and practical principles of injection therapy for musculoskeletal (MSK) conditions, providing you with the clinical skills to practice as a competent therapist in this area.

 - Demonstrate a critical knowledge and understanding of the legal framework and regulatory control of medicines appropriate to delivery within the scope of injection therapy practice, including maintaining accurate and detailed clinical records.

 - Demonstrate clinical proficiency and reasoning in the safe and appropriate delivery of a range of injection therapy techniques used within the holistic management of musculoskeletal conditions.

 - Synthesise and apply pharmacological knowledge and understanding of medicine used in musculoskeletal injection therapy, including indications, contraindications, and management of adverse reactions.